 For the time being, a surface-land observing station/platform is found as GBON compliant if all three criteria (SSL 1 – SSL 3) from Table 4.1 are met for, at least, the measurement of atmospheric pressure.

-For the time being, an upper-air land observing station/platform station is found as GBON compliant if all four criteria (SUA 1 – SUA 4) from Table 4.2 are met for, at least, the measurement of air temperature and horizontal wind.
+For the time being, an upper-air land observing station/platform station is found as GBON compliant if all four criteria (SUA 1 – SUA 4) from Table 4.2 are met for, at least, the measurement of air temperature [Secretariat].

 4.3 Member-level compliance monitoring